hmakelin/gisnav/docs/pages/contribute.rst

 * Better customization

-    * Make it possible to re-initialize the dynamically loaded classes (:class:`.PoseEstimator`s) at runtime to make it possible to swap in specialized neural nets for specific terrain
+    * Have a way to re-initialize the dynamically loaded classes (:class:`.PoseEstimator`) at runtime to make it possible to swap in specialized neural nets for specific terrain via a ROS service

 * Better maintainability